Metolius River: General

 The Metolius River flows 28.6 mi from Metolius Springs through the Deschutes National Forest, emptying into Lake Billy Chinook and ultimately the Deschutes River.
 The upper 11.5 mi of the river are popular for catch-and-release fishing, whitewater rafting, picnicking, and camping.
 The lower 17 mi are on the boundary of the Warm Springs Indian Reservation, and flow by "a primitive area where motorized vehicles are not allowed."

 The Metolius River was officially designated a National Wild and Scenic River in 1988.

 Many of the summer homes along the Metolius River are constructed on United States Forest Service land, under provisions of a 1915 act of Congress, and are generally required to be set back from the river at least 50 ft, allowing public access to the river.

+In 2009, the Oregon legislature passed the Metolius Protection Act, designating 448 acres of the river basin as an "Area of Critical State Concern (ACSC)", preventing large-scale development on the land and protecting its wildlife.

 Wildlife

 The Metolius River supports a broad cross-section of the wildlife present in the Central Oregon region.
 The river itself is home to several fish species, including rainbow trout, bull trout, kokanee salmon and mountain whitefish.
 Larger animals including river otters and beaver inhabit the areas in and immediately around the river, and larger land mammals, including mule deer, elk, black bear, and cougar range in the surrounding area.
 Migratory waterbirds such as the mallard and the Canada goose are common in the spring and summer, as are raptors such as the osprey and the red-tailed hawk.
 The white-headed woodpecker, generally rare and of interest to many birders, is quite common in several areas along the river.